BIRTH OF THE AIR FORCE

 One Academy graduate became a nationwide hero on January 15, 2009 when he safely landed a US Airways flight in the Hudson River, saving the lives of all 155 people on board.
 The aircraft lost power in both engines due to bird strikes.
-The pilot, Chelsey “Sully” Sullenberger III, is member of the Class of 1973.
+The pilot, Chesley “Sully” Sullenberger III, is member of the Class of 1973.

 Capt.
 Chesley B. “Sully” Sullenberger III received an airmanship award from the Air Force Academy.

 ATTACK OF THE DRONES

 Public interest in remotely piloted aircraft (RPA) skyrocketed due to increased non-military uses and portrayal in popular culture.
 For the Air Force, use of RPAs is a vital mission set that delivers air support to combatant commanders throughout the world.
 The Academy brought RPAs into the airmanship curriculum and graduated the first 24 cadets in February 2010.
 These less familiar aircraft in the Air Force’s feet include the MQ-9 Reaper, RQ-1 Predator and RQ-4 Global Hawk.

 Cadets work on the Academy’s remotely piloted aircraft program.